DoepDopiDope/WerewolvesCompany/README.md

 ## Planned updates

 Theses features are not implemented yet, but are planned:

+### Major possible updates

 - Change the Witch poison to actually poison the target.
 The poisoned player would start losing HP (after some time, to avoid revealing the Witch identity)
+- Make a daily quota for the Villagers, to incentivize them to go inside.
+There are multiple options for the quota.
+- Add a logic for pulling the lever (ship departure).
+There are multiple options:
+  - Either the players need to agree on leaving.
+They could vote on the lever, and if >50% of alive players agreed, then they can leave.
+Note that villagers still need to have killed all Werewolves.
+So if they leave while one of them is still alive, they loseQ
+  - There could be a requirement for pulling the lever, that all Werewolves are dead.
+  - I personally prefer the vote-to-leave, on top of a Daily quota requirement
+- Add more ways for villagers to kill werewolves.
+Some ideas:
+  - A vote system, all players can cast a vote on someone, whenever they want.
+They can change their vote whenever they want.
+If someone reaches a given amount of vote (say >50% of alive players), that player would die.
+  - Something like an Among Us meeting ?
+Although I really don't know how to implement this ...

+### Minor possible updates

 - Icon for the roles to be displayed at the top of the screen
+- Randomize the roles list to avoid meta-game
 - End of game screen displaying which team won

-- More roles, a few ideas below, they may not all be released:
-  - **Cupid** - Selects two players who become lovers.
-If one of them die, the other one also dies.
-They must win together, whether they initially were in the same team or not.
+### Possible roles

+- **The Bounty Hunter** - Each round, his goal is to kill a random player
+- **The Minion** - He sides with Werewolves, and knows who the Werewolves are.
+However, the Werewolves do not know who he is.
 - **The Apprentice Seer** - As long as the Seer is alive, she does not have any power.
 Once the Seer dies, she becomes the new Seer.
 - **The Fake Seer** - She only has a 50% chance of guessing the target player's role.
 The role is given to her as Seer, so she does not know whether she is a Seer or a Fake Seer.
 To be used simultaneously with the actual Seer.
 - **The Hunter** - He can kill another player within a few seconds of his death
 - **The Flute Player** - He can charm people.
 His goal is to charm all other players.
 - **The Drunken Man** - He is immune to the Witch poison.
 - **The Little Girl** - I'm not fully sure how to adapt her from the original game, as even a glimpse of a werewolf would provide too much of an information.
 A few ideas, where she could get hints on who is a werewolf:
   - Once every cooldown-time, she gets a sets of letter, of which only a few are part of an actual Werewolf name
   - Once every cooldown-time, she can play Mastermind to try and guess a werewolf name (that sounds a bit too strong to me, as she could simply write an actual player name, making her a stronger Seer).
 - **The Sisters** - They are both part of the Village.
 They know each other's role, and therefore know they can trust each other.
   - **The Rusted Sword Knight** - If he is killed by a Werewolf, that werewolf is doomed and will die after some time (poison? or instant death after some time?).

 ## Known issues